svylabs/trustlex/whitepaper.md

 - *lockTime*: Lock time should be set to offerExpiryTime + 2 days (in seconds)
 - *selfPubKeyHash* - PubKeyHash that will be used by sender of BTC to recover funds in cases where either the user or the counterparty changes their mind regarding the offer.

-The following script is used to generate a P2WSH Bitcoin Address
+The following script is currently used to generate a P2WSH Bitcoin Address.

 ```
   04 <4-byte-short-order-id>